AxisCommunications/signed-video-framework/README.md

 ```

 ## Compile and install the shared library
-To compile signed-video-framework using ninja run
+To compile signed-video-framework using ninja
 ```
 ninja -C path/to/build/folder
 ```